 The type of boat you sail determines the kind of racing you'll be doing.
 Sailing the same type of boat as others puts you into fleet racing.
 First one across the finish line wins.

 If you are sailing a unique type of boat, you're handicap racing.
 Your time to sail around the course is recorded and a handicap number is applied to the time of all handicap boats.
 The calculated fastest time around the course is the winner.

 We all abide by the Racing Rules of Sailing.
 It's a daunting document that will make more sense once you've been out on the water.
 Those you'll be sailing against will be helpful and patient with your learning curve.
 They had to learn this also.

 Youth Sailing Camps

 Sailing for Scouts

-A three-day learn to sail camp for Active Military and Veterans.
-Spring 2018
+Register now for a free three-day learn to sail camp.
+Open to Active Military and Veterans.

 Read the stories.